Adapting Programs to Better Serve Students

 “We’ve decided to make the UW Certificate in Paralegal Studies exclusively an online program,” says Kurt Sahl, the certificate’s program manager at UW Continuum College.
 “We've received a lot of good feedback about the online format, and we realize we’re able to extend our reach beyond the Lake Washington shores.”

 This past year also brought changes to the instructional team teaching the certificate.
-To reflect the students in the classroom, and as openings are available, Sahl is actively filling instructor roles with legal professionals who reflect the diversity of the students.
+To reflect the students in the class, and as openings are available, Sahl is actively filling instructor roles with legal professionals who reflect the diversity of the students.

 “It's amazing people from all these varied walks of life who want participate in the program, work with our students and provide them access to tools and skills that will enhance their productivity,” Sahl says.
 “That's been very reassuring and validating that our program can continue to serve a lot of different needs.”